 But what exactly is BMI, and how is it computed?
 This simplified guide provides everything you need to obtain and understand your BMI score.

 At a Glance: Free Body Mass Index (BMI) Calculator

 Note: Enter meters (m) and kilograms (kg).

-To use the calculator, select your preferred system of measurement (i.e., metric or US imperial) first then enter your height and weight in the appropriate fields.
+To use the calculator, select your preferred measurement system (i.e., metric or US imperial) first, then enter your height and weight in the appropriate fields.
 The height should be in meters if you’ve opted for the metric system and inches if you’ve selected the US imperial system.
 Meanwhile, the weight should be in kilograms if you prefer metric and pounds if you’ve chosen US imperial.

 Click Calculate and let it automatically compute your BMI using the data provided.

 Please read the main article below to learn more about Body Mass Index (BMI) and determine your BMI score.